-Cases of a symptom complex resembling the neuroleptic malignant syndrome characterized by elevated temperature, muscular rigidity, altered consciousness, and elevated CPK have been reported in association with the rapid dose reduction or withdrawal of other dopaminergic drugs.
-Several cases with similar signs and symptoms have been reported in association with Comtan (entacapone) therapy, although no information about dose manipulation is available.
-The complicated nature of these cases makes it difficult to determine what role, if any, Comtan (entacapone) may have played in their pathogenesis.
+Cases of a symptom complex resembling the neuroleptic malignant syndrome (NMS) characterized by elevated temperature, muscular rigidity, altered consciousness, and elevated CPK have been reported in association with the rapid dose reduction or withdrawal of other dopaminergic drugs.
+In most of these cases, symptoms began after abrupt discontinuation of treatment with entacapone or reduction of its dose, or after the initiation of treatment with entacapone.
+The complicated nature of these cases makes it difficult to determine what role, if any, Comtan may have played in their pathogenesis.
 No cases have been reported following the abrupt withdrawal or dose reduction of entacapone treatment during clinical studies.

 Prescribers should exercise caution when discontinuing entacapone treatment.
 When considered necessary, withdrawal should proceed slowly.
-If a decision is made to discontinue treatment with Comtan (entacapone) , recommendations include monitoring the patient closely and adjusting other dopaminergic treatments as needed.
+If the decision is made to discontinue treatment with Comtan, recommendations include monitoring the patient closely and adjusting other dopaminergic treatments as needed.
 This syndrome should be considered in the differential diagnosis for any patient who develops a high fever or severe rigidity.
-Tapering Comtan (entacapone) has not been systematically evaluated.
+Tapering Comtan has not been systematically evaluated.

 Two-year carcinogenicity studies of entacapone were conducted in mice and rats.
 Rats were treated once daily by oral gavage with entacapone doses of 20, 90, or 400 mg/kg.
 An increased incidence of renal tubular adenomas and carcinomas was found in male rats treated with the highest dose of entacapone.
-Plasma exposures (AUC) associated with this dose were approximately 20 times higher than estimated plasma exposures of humans receiving the maximum recommended daily dose of entacapone (MRDD = 1600 mg).
-Mice were treated once daily by oral gavage with doses of 20, 100 or 600 mg/kg of entacapone (0.05, 0.3, and 2 times the MRDD for humans on a mg/m² basis).
+Plasma exposures (AUC) associated with this dose were approximately 20 times higher than estimated plasma exposures of humans receiving the maximum recommended daily dose (MRDD) of entacapone (1,600 mg).
+Mice were treated once daily by oral gavage with doses of 20, 100, or 600 mg/kg of entacapone (0.05, 0.3, and 2 times the MRDD for humans on a mg/m² basis).
 Because of a high incidence of premature mortality in mice receiving the highest dose of entacapone, the mouse study is not an adequate assessment of carcinogenicity.
 Although no treatment related tumors were observed in animals receiving the lower doses, the carcinogenic potential of entacapone has not been fully evaluated.
-The carcinogenic potential of entacapone administered in combination with levodopa/carbidopa has not been evaluated.
+The carcinogenic potential of entacapone administered in combination with levodopa and carbidopa has not been evaluated.

-Entacapone was mutagenic and clastogenic in the in vitro mouse lymphoma/thymidine kinase assay in the presence and absence of metabolic activation, and was clastogenic in cultured human lymphocytes in the presence of metabolic activation.
-Entacapone, either alone or in combination with levodopa/carbidopa, was not clastogenic in the in vivo mouse micronucleus test or mutagenic in the bacterial reverse mutation assay (Ames test).
+Entacapone was mutagenic and clastogenic in the in vitro mouse lymphoma tk assay in the presence and absence of metabolic activation, and was clastogenic in cultured human lymphocytes in the presence of metabolic activation.
+Entacapone, either alone or in combination with levodopa and carbidopa, was not clastogenic in the in vivo mouse micronucleus test or mutagenic in the bacterial reverse mutation assay (Ames test).

-Pregnancy Category C. In embryofetal development studies, entacapone was administered to pregnant animals throughout organogenesis at doses of up to 1000 mg/kg/day in rats and 300 mg/kg/day in rabbits.
+In embryofetal development studies, entacapone was administered to pregnant animals throughout organogenesis at doses of up to 1,000 mg/kg/day in rats and 300 mg/kg/day in rabbits.
 Increased incidences of fetal variations were evident in litters from rats treated with the highest dose, in the absence of overt signs of maternal toxicity.
-The maternal plasma drug exposure (AUC) associated with this dose was approximately 34 times the estimated plasma exposure in humans receiving the maximum recommended daily dose (MRDD) of 1600 mg.
-Increased frequencies of abortions and late/total resorptions and decreased fetal weights were observed in the litters of rabbits treated with maternotoxic doses of 100 mg/kg/day (plasma AUCs 0.4 times those in humans receiving the MRDD) or greater.
+The maternal plasma drug exposure (AUC) associated with this dose was approximately 34 times the estimated plasma exposure in humans receiving the maximum recommended daily dose (MRDD) of 1,600 mg.
+Increased frequencies of abortions, and late and total resorptions, and decreased fetal weights were observed in the litters of rabbits treated with maternally toxic doses of 100 mg/kg/day (plasma AUCs 0.4 times those in humans receiving the MRDD) or greater.
 There was no evidence of teratogenicity in these studies.

-Entacapone is always given concomitantly with levodopa/carbidopa, which is known to cause visceral and skeletal malformations in rabbits.
-The teratogenic potential of entacapone in combination with levodopa/carbidopa was not assessed in animals.
+Entacapone is always given concomitantly with levodopa and carbidopa, which is known to cause visceral and skeletal malformations in rabbits.
+The teratogenic potential of entacapone in combination with levodopa and carbidopa was not assessed in animals.